Peanut Butter Fudge

 Notes:

 Peanut Butter: I recommend using store bought creamy peanut butter, not homemade.
 If using natural, make sure the peanut butter is not oily at all.
-Crunchy peanut butter works also
+Crunchy peanut butter works also.

 Nutrition: